 If you too have been sucked into the YouTube phenomenon known as Baby Shark, there's hope for us yet.

 This recipe is a gift to all moms stuck in the vortex of Baby Sharknado.
-For we are sharks among fish.
+Lest you forget we are sharks among fish.

 It's food art-meets-Korean pop fantasy.
 And it’s delicious.